BRITISH COLUMBIA ARTISTS

 EVANS & HASTINGS PRINTERS

 Evans & Hastings Printers was one of the first printers to set up business in Vancouver, founded in 1890 by buying out the first printer who had started to work in Vancouver.
-The City Directories list their business at 423 West Hastings Street as early as 1891.
+The City Directories list their business at 423 West Hastings Street in 1891.
 They were still at that address in 1895, but by 1900 they were in the Irving Block at 541 West Hastings Street.
 The owners were listed as Thomas Evans and Thomas W. Hastings.
 In 1910 the business was at 123 West Hastings Street.
 In 1915 they were located at the Arts and Crafts Building at 578-580 Seymour Street.
 Their listing in the 1915 Directory is "Evans & Hastings, Limited, Printers, Bookbinders, Designers, Half Tone Work, Etc. 578-580 Seymour 5650-5651."
 The company was active at least until 1930, and was later bought out by Wrigley Printing.

 Photograph courtesy Vancouver Public Library.